Brooklyn Tower: Form

 The original bank building is shaped like a hexagon, with chamfered corners at the north, southwest, and southeast.
 When built, the bank's footprint measured 114 ft on Fleet Street, 30 ft on Albee Square, and 143 ft on DeKalb Avenue.
 This was subsequently expanded to 202.17 ft on Fleet Street, 46.90 ft on the portico facing Albee Square, and 173.44 ft on DeKalb Avenue.
 The Dime Savings Bank will be converted to a retail unit for the skyscraper.

-The residential entrance will face Fleet Street, while the retail entrance will be on Flatbush Avenue Extension.
-Glass entrances to the tower units will be placed directly on both sides, leading to an atrium.
+The residential entrance faces Fleet Street, while the retail entrance is on Flatbush Avenue Extension.
+Glass entrances to the tower units are placed directly on both sides, leading to an atrium.
 The tower is designed in a hexagonal shape, evoking the motif used in the bank's ground-floor rotunda.
 At each of its six sides, the Brooklyn Tower has slight setbacks, which terminate in a crown.